michauhl/RBPBench/README.md

 ##### Additional motif search modes

 Additional more specialised search modes are available as well:
-`rbpbench searchseq` allows inputting FASTA sequences to search for motifs.
+`rbpbench searchseq` allows inputting FASTA sequences to search for motifs, as well as showing motif hit and k-mer similarities in an HTML report over all input sequences.
-`rbpbench searchregex` allows regular expression (regex) search in genomic regions or sequences.
+`rbpbench searchregex` allows regular expression (regex) search in genomic regions or sequences, and supports single as well as multiple regexes (more details on regexes [here](#regular-expressions)).
-The regular expression can be a simple sequence motif string like `AATAAA`, or complex ones like `[CA]CA[CT].{10,25}CGGAC`.
 Note that regex search is also possible in the other search modes, e.g. combined with the database sequence and structure motifs.
 `rbpbench searchlong` allows searching long genomic regions for RBP motifs and visualize motif prevalences in genomic regions (e.g. whether a motif tends to occur more often in introns,